Scofield Reference Bible: Later editions

 The 1917 Scofield Reference Bible notes are now in the public domain, and the 1917 edition is "consistently the best selling edition of the Scofield Bible" in the United Kingdom and Ireland.
-In 1967, Oxford University Press published a revision of the Scofield Bible with a slightly modernized KJV text, and a muting of some of the tenets of Scofield's theology.
+In 1967, Oxford University Press published a revision of the Scofield Bible.
+It contained a slightly modernized KJV text, and a muting of some of the tenets of Scofield's theology.
 Recent editions of the KJV Scofield Study Bible have moved the textual changes made in 1967 to the margin.
 The Press continues to issue editions under the title Oxford Scofield Study Bible, and there are translations into French, German, Spanish, and Portuguese.
 For instance, the French edition published by the Geneva Bible Society is printed with a revised version of the Louis Segond translation that includes additional notes by a Francophone committee.

 In the 21st century, Oxford University Press published Scofield notes to accompany six additional English translations.

+Criticism

+Opponents of biblical fundamentalism have criticized the Scofield Bible for its air of total authority in biblical interpretation, for what they consider its glossing over of biblical contradictions and for its focus on eschatology.